Nov

-The feelings mothers and fathers have upon seeing their newly born baby are almost impossible to express.
-The pride and joy have been the subjects of poems and songs and yet neither do justice to the emotions experienced by the birth of this sweet little person.
+The feelings mothers and fathers have upon seeing their newborn babies are almost impossible to express.
+Pride and joy have been the subjects of poems and songs, and yet neither do justice to the emotions experienced by the birth of this sweet little person.
 Unfortunately, the joy often turns to sadness for some new mothers when the baby blues take over.

 This condition can happen to any new mother, including the rich and famous.
 In fact, the prevalence of postpartum depression has been amplified by the many well-known mothers who have experienced the condition.
 In 2005, actress Brooke Shields brought the subject to the attention of mothers everywhere with the publishing of her book: Down Came the Rain: My Journey Through Postpartum Depression.